 Most states regulate how marijuana licenses can be structured.
 Cannabiz Media defines these structures as fully stacked (where a single business is required to handle all operations from seed to sale), partially stacked (where a single business can or is required to handle more than one operation but not all from seed to sale), and unstacked (where different businesses handle different operations across the supply chain from seed to sale).

 Of the states that have defined their marijuana regulations, a total of 12 states require marijuana licenses to be fully stacked: Arizona, Delaware, Florida, Hawaii, Maine, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Rhode Island, and Vermont.
 Seven states require (or allow) licenses to be partially stacked: Connecticut, District of Columbia, Illinois, New Mexico, Oregon, Pennsylvania, and California.
 Eight states issue unstacked licenses: Alaska, Colorado, Maryland, Michigan, Missouri, Montana, Nevada, and Washington.

 Bottom line, whenever every business who wants to be in an industry cannot enter the market, competition will not flourish.
 The result is the same whether businesses are shut out due to state regulations or because big businesses have deeper pockets and force smaller players to leave.
 Fewer players equals less competition which usually leads to higher prices and limited market growth.
 Only free competition ensures fair prices and market growth as well as innovation and product accessibility.

-Considering that 27 states now allow medical marijuana and eight states allow recreational marijuana, there is no arguing that the market is large, growing, and highly attractive.
+There is no arguing that the market is large, growing, and highly attractive.
+Big businesses are just getting started, and they’re here to stay.
 However, there are factors at play that limit business growth in this industry, and unless competition can flourish, businesses will face challenges and consumers won’t be completely satisfied.